-3.2.6 Future Plans for GENESIS
+4.2.6 Future plans for GENESIS

 The GENESIS simulator is now undergoing a major redevelopment effort, which will result in GENESIS 3.
 The core simulator functionality is being reimplemented in C++ using an improved scheme for messaging between GENESIS objects, and with a platform-independent and browser-friendly Java-based GUI.
 This will result in not only improved performance and portability to MS Windows and non-UNIX platforms, but will also allow the use of alternate script parsers and user interfaces, as well as the ability to communicate with other modeling programs and environments.
-The GENESIS development team is participating in the NeuroML (Goddard et al., 2001; Crook et al., 2005) project (http://www.neuroml.org/), along with the developers of NEURON.
+The GENESIS development team is participating in the NeuroML (Goddard et al. 2001; Crook et al. 2005) project,9 along with the developers of NEURON.
 This will enable GENESIS 3 to export and import model descriptions in a common simulator-independent XML format.
-Development versions of GENESIS are available from the Sourceforge GENESIS development site (http://sourceforge.net/projects/genesis-sim).
+Development versions of GENESIS are available from the Sourceforge GENESIS development site.10

-3.3 NEST
+4.3 NEST

-3.4 The NEST initiative
+4.3.1 The NEST initiative